Glodenox/twitch-chat-monitor/README.md

 * *main.js*: main JavaScript file
 * *tmi.js*: a copy of the [tmi.js JavaScript library for Twitch](https://github.com/tmijs/tmi.js)
 * *style.css*: CSS styles are stored here

-All you need to is copy these files to a folder and open the index.html file.
-Alternatively you could host these files on a static web server and open that page.